-I just returned from Saratoga and another Travers Stakes.
-It is this annual pilgrimage to the mecca of racing that makes me briefly forget all the problems the sport is facing and remember the way it used to be.
+It is time once again for the annual pilgrimage to the mecca of racing that makes me briefly forget all the problems the sport is facing and remember the way it used to be.

 This year marks my (gulp!)
-40th anniversary at the Spa, so what better time to go down memory lane once again and rekindle the first of many unforgettable moments that have made Saratoga such a magical place.
-And that includes proposing to my wife there in 1979 (or was it the other way around as she claims?) when she was working for NYRA as public relations coordinator .
+49th anniversary at Saratoga, so what better time to go down memory lane and rekindle the first of many unforgettable moments that have made Saratoga such a magical place.
+And that includes proposing to my wife there in 1979 (or was it the other way around as she claims?) when she was working for NYRA as public relations coordinator, celebrating my daughter's first birthday at the Wishing Well, and having my whole family there in 2016 when I was bestowed a racing journalist's greatest honor, election into the Hall of Fame's Media Roll of Honor at the National Museum of Racing, joining only 15 other writers.

-My first visit was in 1968 when I took an Adirondack Trailways bus from New York City and checked into the Victoria Hotel on Broadway, which, of course, is long gone.
+My first visit, for the historic Travers, was in 1968 when I took an Adirondack Trailways bus from New York City and checked into the Victoria Hotel on Broadway, which, of course, is long gone.
 On its site now stands a Boston Market.
 Even back then the Victoria was an old hotel with Victorian furnishings right out of the 1930s.
-It was pretty modest, and in no way even remotely resembled the Adelphi, the last of the great old hotels, which in turn bore no resemblance to the massive, ostentatious Grand Union and United States Hotels that catered to the opulent and often decadent tastes of America’s tycoons, high rollers, and silver spoon-fed upper crust.
+It was aged and pretty modest, and in no way even remotely resembled the Adelphi, the last of the great old hotels, which in turn bore no resemblance to the massive, ostentatious Grand Union and United States Hotels that catered to the opulent and often decadent tastes of America’s tycoons, high rollers, and silver spoon-fed upper crust.

 The Grand Union’s dining room seated 1,200 guests.
 After a night of gambling and drinking at Canfield Casino followed by a breakfast of frog legs and champagne, screens were discreetly put up for patrons who preferred being sick in private.
-I don’t recall seeing a dining room of any size at the Victoria and the people sitting on the porch bore little resemblance to Diamond Jim Brady or Lillian Russell or the Marquis de Lafayette, but for my simple tastes and means my little twin bed was all I needed.
+I don’t recall seeing a dining room of any size at the Victoria and the people sitting on the porch were hardly Diamond Jim Brady or Lillian Russell or the Marquis de Lafayette.
+But for my simple tastes and means my little twin bed was all I needed.

-Walking to the track each morning up Lincoln Ave. and past Siro’s was like strolling along the yellow brick road, waiting for that first glimpse of Emerald City.
+Walking to the track each morning up Lincoln Ave and past Siro’s was like driving down Bedford Avenue in Brooklyn with my father as a kid and then seeing the light stanchions of Ebbetts Field in the distance.
+You felt as if you were approaching hallowed ground.
 The track had recently begun serving breakfast on the apron porch, where you were greeted by a tuxedo-clad maitre d’.
 If you didn’t mind that the price of breakfast was outrageous and tips on the races normally were hotter than the food, it was a great experience, with the smell of bacon wafting through the crisp mountain air, the clanging of dishes and silverware, and some of the finest Thoroughbreds in the country galloping and working in front of you.
 Once in a while you’d see a top trainer having breakfast, and you could listen in on Bill Johnson’s Saturday morning radio show at one of the tables.

 After training and breakfast, it was off to the National Museum of Racing across the street to watch the crackly, black and white replays of the previous day’s races and a small feature on great stakes of the past preceding it.
 It was here you saw the only films available of Buckpasser winning the 1966 Travers or the great duel between Jaipur and Ridan in the 1962 running.
 Most of the films were narrated by the great Chris Schenkel.
 This was held downstairs (or was it upstairs?) in a small room with folding chairs, an old-fashioned pull-up screen, and a 16mm projector (or was it 8 mm?).
 Funny how you don’t remember certain little things.